apache/rya/extras/rya.manual/src/site/markdown/indexReasoning.md

 Most traditional reasoners use tableau algorithms, which maintain a set of logical assertions as a tree, and repeatedly reduce them to entail new assertions.
-Each time a reduction requires a nondeterministic choice -- e.g. A or B -- this corresponds to a branch in the tree.
+Each time a reduction requires a nondeterministic choice -- for example: A or B -- this corresponds to a branch in the tree.
 When a reduction results in an atomic assertion that would create a contradiction, the current branch is inconsistent, and the search for alternative reductions backtracks and chooses a new path.
 When all paths